Post-PhD Research Grant

 This grant program funds individual research projects undertaken by doctorates in anthropology or a closely related field.
 Our goal is to support vibrant and significant work that furthers our understanding of what it means to be human.
 There is no preference for any methodology, research location, topic, or subfield.
 The Foundation particularly welcomes proposals that integrate two or more subfields and pioneer new approaches and ideas.

-The maximum Post-PhD Research Grant is $20,000.
+The maximum Post-PhD Research Grant is $25,000.
 Grants are nonrenewable.
 There is no limit to the duration of the grant, and applicants may request funding to cover distinct research phases (for example, two summers) if this is part of the research design.
+Wenner-Gren awards do not include funds to cover institutional overhead or any fees related to the administration of our grants and fellowships.

 Application deadlines are May 1 (for project start dates between January 1 and June 30 of the following year) and November 1 (for project start dates between July 1 and December 31 of the following year).
+The application portal opens 2 months before the deadline.
 It takes us 6 months to complete the review process and arrive at a final decision.

 Who Can Apply